anelbalalic/anel-balalic-devops-mentorship/bash-notes.md

 #####read the readme file

 ###find . -type f -exec file {} + | grep ASCII
 #####Grep is an acronym that stands for Global Regular Expression Print.
-It's usage as a command line tool is to search for a pattern or string of text in a given file.
-The syntax #####of using grep calls for the pattern or string your searching for and the filename you'd like to search in
+It's usage as a command line tool is to search for a pattern or string of text in a given #####file.
+The syntax of using grep calls for the pattern or string your searching for and the filename you'd like to search in
-#####The other helpful options to use here would be, type -f to find all regular files, and -exec file for finding all executable files
+#####he other helpful options to use here would be, type -f to find all regular files, and -exec file for finding all executable files

 ###cat ./-
 #####read the file that containing ASCII text